 Taking care of others is at the heart of every healthcare professional’s responsibilities.
-Yet, many of you don’t make time to prioritize your wellbeing and take care of your own mental health.
-The COVID-19 pandemic has put healthcare workers in unprecedented situations, having to make incredibly difficult clinical decisions and work under immense pressures.
+However, many of you don’t make time to prioritise your wellbeing and take care of your own mental health.
+Over the past couple of years, healthcare workers have been put in unprecedented situations, having to make incredibly difficult clinical decisions and work under immense pressures.

 Practical tips to implement to prioritize your wellbeing

-Our Mental Health Clinical Specialist, Vicki, shares 5 practical tips on how to prioritize your wellbeing during this difficult time:
+Here are 5 practical tips on how to prioritize your mental wellbeing:

 - Take care of your basic needs.
 Ensure you get enough rest and respite during work or between shifts.

 - Eat sufficient and healthy food (although it’s perfectly fine to treat yourself every so often!).
 I personally have an emergency tub of Ben & Jerry’s in the bottom of my freezer – for emergencies only of course..!

 - Engage in physical activity.
 You don’t need to run a marathon (although kudos to you if you can!), but exercise improves mood.
 Physical activity stimulates brain chemicals and leaves you feeling happier and more relaxed.
 This provides an emotional lift and reduces stress, which can be especially helpful in alleviating symptoms of depression and anxiety.
 So grab your sneakers and go for a walk, or put on your favorite song and dance like no one’s watching!

 - Laughter.
 It may not be on your usual self-care list but laughter really is the best medicine.
 Laughing helps to reduce inflammation and stress hormones, improve circulation, and enhance the immune system.
 Watch a funny movie, have a giggle with your friends and laugh those worries away.